Sri Lanka Podujana Peramuna: Ideology

 The SLPP split from the Sri Lanka Freedom Party (SLFP), a centre-left, Sinhalese nationalist, and post-colonial party, which political scientist Jayadeva Uyangoda described as "a progressive, social democratic, centre-left political party, that made tremendous contribution to social change and democracy".
-The SLPP borrowed the elements of nationalism from the SLFP, but not its economic outlook.
+The SLPP borrowed the elements of nationalism from the SLFP but not its economic outlook.
+The party is opposed to federalism in Sri Lanka.

-In 2019, the SLPP began to perform better than the SLFP, which did not field a candidate for the 2019 presidential election.
-The split and rightward turn of the SLPP towards neo-nationalism and right-wing populism corresponded with the shifts of the nation's two other major parties: Anura Kumara Dissanayake's Janatha Vimukthi Peramuna on the left moved closer to social democracy and Sajith Premadasa's free-market oriented United National Party moved closer to welfarism.
+In 2019, the SLPP began to outperform the SLFP, which did not field a candidate in the 2019 presidential election.
+The split and rightward turn of the SLPP, which moved towards neo-nationalism and right-wing populism, corresponded with the shifts of the nation's two other major parties: Anura Kumara Dissanayake's leftist Janatha Vimukthi Peramuna moved closer to social democracy and democratic socialism, while Sajith Premadasa's free-market oriented United National Party (and later the Samagi Jana Balawegaya) became more supportive of welfare.
 Uyangoda described the SLPP as "a right wing, neo-conservative party that favours authoritarianism", and commented: "Though ironically created by the SLFP, the SLPP doesn't replace it, it merely displaces it.
 The SLPP will undoubtedly tread a free market-oriented path but have Mahinda Rajapaksa to disguise its policy in state-capitalist rhetoric."
 Ahead of the 2019 elections, Deshika Elapata, a junior researcher of the European Institute for Asian Studies, described the SLPP as "a socially right-wing and economically left-wing party rooted in Sinhalese nationalism and social democracy".
-The party is opposed to federalism in Sri Lanka.